zoeclairewatson/zcw268_coe332/FinalProject/docs/deployment.md

 ```

 Now that the Redis Service has been created, there are manual changes that need to be executed within the api and worker deployments to update the Redis Service IP.
 First, check the Redis service Cluster-IP using:

+Note: This procedure of manually updating the Redis Service IP will need to be re-executed when deploying the production environment for the new Production Redis Service IP - this selector can be adjusted to "app=kz-prod-redis"

 ```bash
 kubectl get services --selector "app=kz-test-redis"